ImadeddinOuahidi/show-Ouahidi/README.md

 | Matthew McConaughey | Charismatic and skilled at portraying eccentric characters | 55  |
 | Tom Hardy         | Dynamic and great with high-energy roles | 47  |
 | Bradley Cooper    | Captivating presence and strong comedic timing | 50  |

+---

+## Favorite Quotes

+> "Two things are infinite: the universe and human stupidity; and I'm not sure about the universe."
+*Albert Einstein*

+> "Be the change that you wish to see in the world."
+*Mahatma Gandhi*